jiroshimaya/bm25-retriever-eval/README.md

 2. **Query Performance**: NewBM25Retriever shows exceptional query performance, being nearly 50 times faster than CurrentBM25Retriever (0.0019s vs 0.0912s per query).
 This is crucial for applications requiring frequent retrieval operations and directly fulfills the main objective of improving query speed.

-3. **Consistency**: NewBM25Retriever demonstrates the most consistent performance across queries, as indicated by its low standard deviation in query time (0.0002s compared to 0.0014s for CurrentBM25Retriever).

-4. **Retrieval Accuracy and BM25 Score Verification**: The verification process demonstrates high consistency between NewBM25Retriever and CurrentBM25Retriever outputs.
-Only 6% of queries exhibited differences in their top 100 results, with most discrepancies occurring at rank 50 or below.
+3. **Retrieval Accuracy and BM25 Score Verification**: The verification process demonstrates high consistency between NewBM25Retriever and CurrentBM25Retriever outputs.
+6% of queries exhibited differences in their top 100 results, with most discrepancies occurring at rank 50 or below.
 Furthermore, the BM25 scores computed by the new implementation show remarkable alignment with the original scores.
 These findings strongly indicate that the new implementation maintains retrieval accuracy while achieving significant performance improvements.

 ## Execution Instructions